Drive sales on autopilot with ecommerce-focused features

 3. Carrier-related problems

-Carrier problems like misconfigured network settings, Distributed Denial-of-Service (DDoS) attacks, and routing table issues can disrupt network operations.
+Carrier issues such as misconfigured network settings, Distributed Denial-of-Service (DDoS) attacks, and routing table issues can disrupt network operations.

-This can cause messages to get stuck in transit or take a longer route, leading to delayed messages.
+This can cause messages to get stuck in transit or take a longer route, resulting in delayed delivery.

 4. Poor signal strength

-Rural areas and locations with bad weather and big obstructions like mountains, cliffs, and large buildings often have zero or very poor network coverage.
+Rural areas and locations with poor weather and significant obstructions, such as mountains, cliffs, and large buildings, often have zero or inferior network coverage.

 If the recipient is in such a location, there’s likely to be a delay in message delivery.